 - internal controls: to adopt internal policies and procedures consistent with an institution's size and transactions volume, and to adequately comply with the anti-money laundering legal requirements.

 If the above-mentioned obligations and requirements are not observed, in addition to any other penalties that may apply, including in the criminal, administrative and civil law spheres, a virtual currency exchange and its managers may be subject to penalties including warnings, monetary fines, or temporary or indefinite suspension or cancellation of the authorisation to operate, depending on the seriousness of the breach.

-The Anti-Money Laundering Law also sets forth the ground rules for the criminalisation of money laundering in Brazil, which include not only definitions, requirements and sanctions on the matter, but also create the basis for a local legal framework for the prevention of money laundering crimes in Brazil.
-Individuals involved in such crimes are subject to the penalty of imprisonment from three to 10 years plus a fine.
+The Anti-Money Laundering Law also sets out the ground rules for the criminalisation of money laundering in Brazil, which include not only definitions, requirements and sanctions on the matter, but also create the basis for a local legal framework for the prevention of money laundering crimes in Brazil.
+Individuals involved in such crimes are subject to the penalty of imprisonment for three to 10 years plus a fine.